Canadian Mortgage Glossary

 - Appraisal

-- A professional assessment of a property's market value, ordered by the lender to ensure the home is worth the purchase price.
-Typically costs $300-$500.
+- A professional estimate of your home's market value, ordered by the lender to confirm the property is worth what you're paying or borrowing against.
+Budget $300 to $500.

 - Blended Payment